mechanicles/ruby_simple_search/README.md

 # RubySimpleSearch

-Simplest way to to search the data in ActiveRecord models.
+Simplest way to search the data in ActiveRecord models.

 It offers simple but useful features:

 - Search on the default attributes
 - Search on the specific attributes
 - Search using patterns
+- Simple search returns an `ActiveRecord::Relation`
 - Support JOINs
 - Block support to extend the search query

 #### It follows the DRY principle :)